javier-lopez/shundle/README.md

    # shundle list         - list installed bundles
    # shundle install      - install configured bundles
    # shundle search       - search for foo in github (experimental)
-   # shundle clearn       - confirm (or auto-approve) removal of unused bundles
+   # shundle clean        - confirm (or auto-approve) removal of unused bundles
    #
-   # run shundle without parameters for more details or wiki for FAQ
+   # run shundle without parameters for more details or see the wiki for FAQ
    #
    ```